DForshner/SiteSource/source/_posts/Building-Microservices-Review.md

   * One source control repository, one CI build, and one host/container per service.
   * Culture of automation is key to managing everything.
 7. *Testing*
-  * Service Test - Test a slice of functionality across the whole service but isolate yourself from other services by using stubbed collaborators.
+  * <u>Service Test</u> - Test a slice of functionality across the whole service but isolate yourself from other services by using stubbed collaborators.
-  * Normalization of deviance - Over time we become accustomed to things being wrong and we start to accept that as being normal and not a problem.
+  * <u>Normalization of deviance</u> - Over time we become accustomed to things being wrong and we start to accept that as being normal and not a problem.
 Ex: flakey tests, alarms that should be warnings, etc.
   * Anything that causes multiple service versions to be deployed in a specific order will eventually destroy the ability to deploy one service by itself.
   * Focus on a small number of core journeys to test for the whole system when developing end-to-end tests.
-  * Consumer-Driven Tests - Capture the expectations of how a consumer will use a service in tests to make sure that when new versions of the service go to production it won't break consumers.
+  * <u>Consumer-Driven Tests</u> - Capture the expectations of how a consumer will use a service in tests to make sure that when new versions of the service go to production it won't break consumers.
-  * Smoke tests - Set of tests designed to run against newly deployed software to confirm the deployment worked.
+  * <u>Smoke tests</u> - Set of tests designed to run against newly deployed software to confirm the deployment worked.
-  * Blue/Green Deployment - Have two copies of software deployed at the same time, but only one version if receiving real requests.
+  * <u>Blue/Green Deployment</u> - Have two copies of software deployed at the same time, but only one version if receiving real requests.
 Allows you to switch back quickly if something goes wrong.
-  * Canary Releasing - Verify a deployment by directing small amounts of production traffic against to see if it performs as expected.
+  * <u>Canary Releasing</u> - Verify a deployment by directing small amounts of production traffic against to see if it performs as expected.
 Can send either divert a portion of real traffic or can shadow production traffic and direct it to the canary.
-  * Optimizing mean time between failures (MTBF) vs. mean time to repair (MTTR) - Expending the same effort into getting better at remediation of a release can be more beneficial than adding more automated tests.
+  * <u>Optimizing mean time between failures (MTBF) vs. mean time to repair (MTTR)</u> - Expending the same effort into getting better at remediation of a release can be more beneficial than adding more automated tests.
 8. *Monitoring*
-  * Service metrics - Generate service specific events for monitoring.
+  * <u>Service metrics</u> - Generate service specific events for monitoring.
 Examples: web requests, number of times customers view past orders, transactions per second, etc.
-  * Synthetic transaction - A fake event inserted into the system to show the it is still working.
+  * <u>Synthetic transaction</u> - A fake event inserted into the system to show the it is still working.
 Like a heartbeat.
   * Correlation ids allow us to reconstruct the flow of calls in order to reproduce and fix a problem.
 Allows us to trace inter-service calls.
   * At a minimum track inbound response time, error rates, and the response times of downstream calls.
 9. *Security*
-   * Confused deputy problem - A malicious party tricks a deputy service into making calls to a downstream service on their behalf.
+   * <u>Confused deputy problem</u> - A malicious party tricks a deputy service into making calls to a downstream service on their behalf.
   * Many high profile security breaches involve data at rest being acquired by an attacker and that data being readable by that attacker.
   * Prevent services from allowing bulk retrieval of customer data.
   * VPNs allow us to segregate the network by team and/or risk level.